 M.DIV or MA?

 The Master of Divinity (M.Div.) and Master of Arts (MA) degree differ considerably both in format and focus.
 For example, the current MA in Ministry takes about two years to complete (36 hours of coursework).
-It can be done almost completely online or one evening a week at one of the Indiana Wesleyan University campuses.
+It can be done almost completely online with one two-day residential at the beginning.
 The format of the M.Div. is quite different.
-It takes three to four years (75 hours), involves at least two weeks on campus each year in intensive classes, then beyond these intensives can be done either online or onsite once a week from 9am to 4pm (with the spiritual formation component in the middle of the day).
+It takes three to four years (75 hours), involves at least two weeks on campus each year in intensive classes, then beyond these intensives can be done either online or onsite once a week.

-Those trying to decide whether God is calling them to ministry might begin their program in an MA in Ministerial Leadership cohort.
+Those trying to decide whether God is calling them to ministry might begin their program in an MA in Leadership cohort.
 This MA program will give you a feel for one of the key components of local church ministry without requiring you to be officially connected to a local church.
-It can also be done online or in the evenings where you can continue to work while exploring what God might be calling you to do.
-Then once you are a little over half way through that degree (about 24 hours), you can decide whether to transfer into the M.Div. degree and transition into the ministry.
+It can be done online while exploring what God might be calling you to do.
+Then once you are a little over half way through that degree (about 24 hours), you can decide whether to transfer into the M.Div. degree.

 The MA programs and M.Div. electives at Wesley Seminary at IWU are designed around what you need and want to help you minister and be a person of faith in the world.
 You help decide what elective courses we offer and what concentrations are available.
 We welcome your suggestions.